Working Together

 I'll push back on things that won't work.
 I'll suggest alternatives you haven't considered.
 That's what you're paying for.

-Healthcare and aged care is my primary focus.
-I understand clinical workflows, ACQS standards, infection control protocols, and the unique challenges of training distributed workforces.
-That said, the principles of good learning design apply everywhere — I've also worked in corporate, government, and education sectors.
+Healthcare and aged care is where I have the deepest expertise.
+I understand clinical workflows, ACQS standards, and the challenges of training distributed workforces.
+That said, the principles of good design apply everywhere-I've worked across corporate, education, and small business sectors.

-Yes, though the approach might look different.
-Smaller organisations often need more scalable solutions — templates that can be updated internally, simpler technical setups, or phased approaches that spread investment over time.
+Yes.
+Smaller organisations often need more scalable solutions-templates that can be updated internally, simpler technical setups, or phased approaches that spread investment over time.
 The discovery phase helps us find the right fit for your capacity.

-eLearning: Articulate Storyline (my primary tool), Articulate Rise for responsive courses, Camtasia for video.
+eLearning: Articulate Storyline, Articulate Rise, Camtasia.
 SCORM/xAPI for LMS integration.

-Design: Adobe Creative Suite (Photoshop, Illustrator, InDesign), Figma for UI/UX.
+Design: Adobe Creative Suite (Photoshop, Illustrator, InDesign), Figma.

 Sometimes, depending on current capacity.
-Rush projects (significantly compressed timelines) typically carry a 25-50% premium to account for the schedule disruption.
-That said, I'd rather discuss whether we can phase delivery or find other solutions before jumping to rush pricing.
+Rush projects (significantly compressed timelines) typically carry a 25% premium to account for the schedule disruption.
+That said, I'd rather discuss whether we can phase delivery or find other solutions first.

 Ready to start?